KPPC icon

 Business Summary

 Privatization Holding Company - K.P.S.C. invests in utilities and infrastructure sectors in Kuwait and internationally.
-It operates in two segments, Investment and Other.
-The company engages in investment; electric power generation; manufacturing; and real estate businesses, as well as the provision of IT, general trading and contracting, educational, and medical services.
+It operates through the Investment and Other segments.
+The company engages in investment; advertising and publishing; electric power generation; manufacturing; and real estate businesses, as well as the provision of IT, general trading and contracting, educational, and medical services.
 The company was incorporated in 1994 and is based in Kuwait City, Kuwait.

 Top News